destaMo/Scrum-Notes/content/web_development/skills/persistence/basics.md

 +++
-title = "Persistance - Basics"
+title = "Persistence - Basics"
 weight = 1
 +++

 {{%bubble %}}

-## Persistance Basics
+## Persistence Basics

 **Points:** n/a (prerequisite for Backend Framework & Language basics)

 **Description:** You can store & manipulate the data in one type of the database that is required to build an application with basic framework knowledge

-**Person which successfully completed requirement for given block can:**
+**Person who successfully completed requirement for the given block:**

 - Knows how to read the data from transactional database
 - Understands benefits & limitations of transactional database